All Articles

 Material and labor costs

 Insurance is designed to pay for replacing or repairing something that is damaged or lost.
-That means home insurance isn’t based on the market value of a home, but on the cost of repairing or rebuilding it.
+That means home insurance isn’t based on the market value of a property, but on the cost of repairing or rebuilding it.

 Another side effect resulting from supply chain disruptions and the construction labor shortage?
 Delayed project start times and inefficient, protracted timelines can make it harder for people to rebuild.
 Plus, there's the added cost insurers may pay to provide temporary housing for displaced homeowners.